Floortime

 DIRFloortime is a play therapy based on the child's developmental level and helps children with developmental disabilities or autistic behavior to develop.

-The focus of DIRFloortime is to support the child's personality development as a whole person, so that he or she not only grows and learns intellectually, but above all can use his or her own strengths to overcome his or her challenges, i.e. we work from the inside out ("Inside Out").
+The focus of DIRFloortime is to support the child's personality development as a whole person, so that he or she not can grow and learn not only intellectually, but can use his or her own strengths above all to overcome his or her challenges, i.e. we work from the "Inside Out".

 Renate Kuhn